St Peter's School

 The course allows pupils to develop critical minds and to argue and express their own opinions more clearly; skills which are attractive to future employers.

-Here at St Peter's we have our own weather station, which constantly collects data on meteorological conditions.
-Have a look at our weather.
+At St Peter's we have our own weather station, which constantly collects data on meteorological conditions.

 After St Peter’s